JohanRonstrom/timegame/README.md

 ## Game Systems

+NOTE: Right now you have to manually navigate to one of the scenes to start, for example: /scene/crossroads

 Notably, the game will not include a moving character.
 It will instead be more similar to Nancy Drew or Shadowgate.
 This mostly to not get stuck implementing pathing and such.

 Instead I want to focus on good puzzles, solid UX and well structured code.